DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

   - Region: ``<REGION>`` (must be similar to the cluster for the communication is optimal between the database and the ODM instance)
   - Keep **Multiple zones** for Zonal availability to the highest availability
   - Expand **Show customization option** and expand **Connections**
-    - As *Public IP* is selected by default, click on the **ADD NETWORK** button, put a name and add *0.0.0.0/0* for Network, then click on **DONE**.
+    - As *Public IP* is selected by default, in Authorised networks click on the **ADD NETWORK** button, put a name and add *0.0.0.0/0* for Network, then click on **DONE**.
-      > NOTE: It's not recommended to use plublic IP.
+      > NOTE: It's not recommended to use public IP.
 In production environment, you should use private IP.
+- Click on **CREATE INSTANCE**

 When created, you can drill on the SQL instance overview to retrieve needed information to connect to this instance like the IP adress and the connection name.
 Take a note of the **Public IP address**.

 <img width="1000" height="630" src='./images/database_overview.png'/>

 > NOTE: A default *postgres* database is created with a default *postgres* user.
 You can change the password of the postgres user by using the **Users** panel, selecting the *postgres* user, and using the **Change password** menu:
 > <img width="1000" height="360" src='./images/database_changepassword.png'/>